twotabsofacid/eat-shit-bot/README.md

 # eat-shit-bot
 > Lmao

 This is a twitter bot to retweet people who use a certain phrase.
 Currently, that phrase is "eat shit".

 ### How it works

+You can adjust the phrase being searched for by changing the the variable `phrase`

+Arrays of `disallowedLeadWords` and `disallowedFollowWords` can be passed as options which can prevent unwanted retweets of the phrase (for example, to prevent <em>"eat shit out there"</em> from being retweeted, you could add the string "out" to `options.disallowedFollowWords`)

+These variables are located in `app.js`

 To run, you need to create a `credentials.js` file, similar to the `credentials.example.js` file but with actual twitter credentials in it.
 Then, just: